-Few names are as synonymous with depravation, lust for power and skilful poisoning, as Cesare Borgia.
-Despite being under the spotlight for a short time, the Borgias got a handsome slice of the cake, and lived to enjoy it.
-But none had his buttocks smacked harder for it than Cesare.
-Learn the truth behind his character in the TV shows and videogame.
+Few names are as synonymous with depravation, lust for power and skilful poisoning, as the Borgias.
+Despite being under the spotlight for a short time, many Borgias got a handsome slice of the cake, and lived to enjoy it.
+But none had his buttocks smacked harder for it than Cesare Borgia.

 #1 Cesare, son of Christ

 Born around 1475-76, in Rome, Cesare was the illegitimate son of Vanozza dei Cattanei, and Cardinal Rodrigo Borgia, the future Pope.
 Apart from school bullies, bastards had quite a troublesome time when applying for jobs.
 But thanks God (or rather the corrupted Church) the Pope himself had bastardi, and in 1480, dispensed Cesare of having to prove his non-existent legitimacy.